samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-High_Volume.md

 **Description**:

-> Run 10min working up to Easy-Moderate, RPE 6 pace to warm up, then repeat 10
+> Run 10min working up to Easy-Moderate, RPE6 pace to warm up, then repeat 10
-> Hard, RPE 9, 1-minute high-speed surges, recovering for 60 seconds after each;
+> Hard, RPE9, 1-minute high-speed surges, recovering for 60 seconds after each;
-> run 10min Easy, RPE 4 to cool down for a total of 40 minutes of running
+> run 10min Easy, RPE4 to cool down for a total of 40 minutes of running

 ### Friday